Pinciples of Exaltation

 Q: So, then, besides at baptism, when or how else does a person receive a remission of sins?

-Q: What exactly is a "broken heart and contrite spirit"?
+Q: So, what exactly is a "broken heart and contrite spirit"?

 A: It is a spiritual weeping for our sins during an earnest prayer.
 It is both an offering on our part as well as a gift from the Spirit of the Lord.
 It is accompanied by a spiritual cleansing, a lifting of burdens and a remission of sins.